CIA activities in the Democratic Republic of the Congo: Relations with Mobutu

-The United States backed Joseph Mobutu for over three decades.
+The United States backed Mobutu Sese Seko for over three decades.
 Support for Mobutu started when Lumumba was in power.
 Mobutu was Lumumba's chief of staff and head of the army, and continued to grow as he became a more influential leader in the Congo.
 Even throughout the years following Lumumba's death, the United States is credited with not only supporting Mobutu for over three decades but also with assisting in stabilizing the country during the aftermath of Lumumba's death.
 "The CIA's program persisted through several political crises in the Congo during 1962-63 and at least can be credited with helping the government survive them."

 Then-chief of station Larry Devlin interviewed Joseph Mobutu twice.
 Mobutu assured Devlin that he was advancing his troops to the capital in order to remove Lumumba.
 In a volume of Foreign Relations of the United States recalls, "this was the beginning of the plan for Mobutu to take over the government".
 After the meetings, Devlin decided the best course of action to take was to offer financial support to Mobutu's troops.
 On September 14, 1960, Mobutu replaced Lumumba, but kept then-president Joseph Kasavubu.
 The CIA supported him with money, warning of assassination plots, and recommendations for ministerial appointments and ultimately counseled Mobutu to reject reconciliation with Lumumba and arrest him and his associates instead.
 An American National Security cable shortly after the coup described the need for a 'crash operation' to bolster Mobutu with financial and personal assistance, as well as noting an 'almost successful' assassination attempt against Mobutu.
 It was of key importance that Mobutu retained his control over Congo, and the CIA was determined to stop Soviet influence at any cost.
 This support led to Larry Devlin becoming "not just the paymaster but also an influential de facto member of the government he had helped install".

 Mobutu and his political allies formed the Binza group, a primary tool used by Devlin to exert influence.
 Devlin was an asset to some of Mobutu's decisions, such as Mobutu's plan to fire President Kasavubu in an effort to expand his power.
 Devlin counseled Mobutu otherwise, recommending Mobutu work with a counsel of CIA-backed associates, and choose cabinet ministers for Kasavubu to maintain control over parliament.
 Devlin was also responsible for deescalating another aggressive move to attack Lumumba's UN security detail and arrest him – while Lumumba was already under house arrest at the time.